chenpeng052/synergisticNet/README.md

 *Chen, Peng et al. "A Synergistic CNN-Transformer Network with Pooling Attention Fusion for Hyperspectral Image Classification."*
 **Digital Signal Processing**, 2025, Elsevier.

+Feel free to contact us if there is anything we can help.
+Thanks for your support! chenpeng052@gmail.com

 ![fig1](https://github.com/user-attachments/assets/6583a7ba-db8f-4478-bf93-8c01a9718af5)